 With practice, your cat may associate the word sit with the action.
 Then you can ask for the sit command without using the treat guide.
 Ask your kitty to sit before meals, before going outside, and even during playtime.

-2. Teach Your Cat to Give a High Five
+2. How to Teach Your Cat to Give a High Five

 Have you ever seen a kitty give a high-five?
 The adorable cat trick encourages your cat to touch its paw to your hand in a show of comradery.

-3. The cat will instinctually stretch out their paw to touch the treat.
-When your cat’s paw touches your hand, give the feline the treat at the same time you say, ‘high five’.
+- The cat may instinctually stretch out their paw to touch the treat.
+If your cat’s paw touches your hand, give the feline the treat at the same time you say, ‘High five’.

 Some cats hate their paws being touched, so they may be hesitant to actually make contact.
 It's up to you if you want to accept a hover paw for a high five, but this training can be an effective tool for helping your cat get comfortable with his paws being touched.